Insert Masthead Image in Page Parameters

 Project West

-Contributors: Sruta Mukherjee
+Contributor(s): Sruta Mukherjee

 The CBEA will analyze data provided by Project West’s new greenfield soda ash project to determine the economic impact to Wyoming’s economy.
 In addition, the CBEA will research regulatory constraints and considerations pertinent to Project West to inform models of regulatory delay.
-These models of regulatory delay will be used to estimate the economic loss to Wyoming caused by delays of necessary regulatory approvals.

 Cowboy Clean Fuels

-Project Leads: Morgan Holland Ongoing Project
+Project Lead(s): Morgan Holland Completed

 The CBEA will determine the economic impact of Cowboy Clean Fuels' future operations on Wyoming's economy.